Table of Contents

 - The latest version of Adobe Acrobat Reader DC (version 22.001.20142 and later) bundles the MIP plug-in with its installer, removing the need for a separate installation.
 The benefit of hindsight is that bundling the plug-in is something that Adobe probably should have done sooner.

 - Microsoft 365 roadmap item 93331 (due in preview in June with general availability in October 2022) describes an integration with Adobe Acrobat to allow users to apply sensitivity labels within the application on Windows and macOS.
-Apparently, this covers the paid-for versions of Acrobat rather than the free reader, but it’s still an improvement.
+Apparently, this covers the paid-for versions of Acrobat rather than the free reader, but it’s still an improvement. (update: the integration is now available)

 While the Office update is the most important, collectively, these changes will make it much easier to create protected PDFs.